-Our organisation is committed to continue respecting the protection of internationally proclaimed human rights and do not tolerate human rights abuse of any form.
+Our organization is committed to continue respecting the protection of internationally proclaimed human rights and do not tolerate human rights abuse of any form.
 We are ready to report any person involved in human rights abuses if it ever happens in our operation.
+In the past three years we had zero human right violation.